jashwanthnani/ATS-Resume-checker/README.md

 Copy
 Edit
 http://localhost:8501

-How It Works
+⚙️ How It Works
-Upload your resume in PDF format.
+Upload your resume in PDF or TXT format.

-Paste the job description.
+Paste the job description (optional).

-The system extracts text from the resume and job description.
+The system extracts text from your resume and the job description.

-TF-IDF Vectorizer + Cosine Similarity calculates a similarity score.
+TF-IDF Vectorizer and Cosine Similarity calculate a matching score.

-Google Gemini API generates custom improvement suggestions.
+Google Gemini API generates custom suggestions for improvement.

-The results are displayed with a clean, modern Streamlit UI.
+Results are displayed in a clean, modern Streamlit UI.

 📜 License
 This project is licensed under the MIT License.

-🤝 Contributing
-Pull requests are welcome!
-For major changes, open an issue first to discuss your ideas.